okelloEnos/okelloEnos/README.md

 ### Hi there 👋 it's Okello

-Currently working as a Mobile Application Developer.
+Currently working as a Mobile Engineer.

 - 🌱 Experienced in Developing Native Apps [Kotlin and Java] and Cross Platform Apps [Flutter].
 -  🔭 Based in Nairobi, Kenya